Australian Hillclimb Championship

-The Australian Hillclimb Championship is a CAMS sanctioned motor sport competition which determines Australia's annual hillclimbing champion.
+The Australian Hillclimb Championship is an Australian motor sport competition which determines Australia's annual hillclimbing champion.
 The championship has traditionally been awarded to the driver setting fastest time at a single meeting however the 1958 title was awarded based on the combined results of two meetings and a multi round pointscore series was employed from 1972 to 1975.

-The championship has been sanctioned by the Confederation of Australian Motor Sport since 1954.
+The championship has been sanctioned by Motorsport Australia (formerly known as the Confederation of Australian Motor Sport) since 1954.
 Prior to this it was sanctioned by the Australian Automobile Association, with two events having national championship status in 1949.

+The term Motorsport Australia Hill Climb Championship has been used by Motorsport Australia for the title since 2020.

+In 2022, history was made when Dean Tighe won the championship, 58 years after his father Ivan, making them the first father and son duo to both win the championship.